 Test Lead would identify the Test Scenarios based on the requirement document and it can be shared to Test Manager for review and approval.
-After the test scenario document is approved by the test manager, the Test Lead will be mentoring the testers to write / design the test cases for the identified test scenarios with the help of Test Scenario & requirement specification documents.
-Test Cases will be prepared, reviewed & approved after multiple reviews done by all the stake holders.
+After the test scenario document is approved by the test manager, the Test Lead will be mentoring the testers to write/design the test cases for the identified test scenarios with the help of Test Scenario & requirement specification documents.
+Test Cases will be prepared, reviewed & approved after multiple reviews done by all the stakeholders.
 Before start the test execution, test data should be identified for all the prepared test cases.
-Testing team may get the live data from the production database from the customer in case of any.
+The testing team may get the live data from the production database from the customer in case of any.
 Else the testing team has to prepare the whole set of test data for test execution.

 1) Test Scenario

-This is the high level document which is used to prepare the Test Cases.
+This is the high-level document that is used to prepare the Test Cases.
 The major areas of the target test items will be captured here.